 The clinical presentation of the disease has a wide-spectrum presentation which makes diagnosis difficult.
 The mild pulmonary illness may appear as a flu-like illness.
-The severe form includes chronic pulmonary manifestation which may occur in the presence of underlying lung disease.
-The disseminated form is characterized by the spread of the organism to extra pulmonary sites with proportional findings on imaging or laboratory studies.
+The severe form includes chronic pulmonary manifestation, which may occur in the presence of underlying lung disease.
+The disseminated form is characterized by the spread of the organism to extrapulmonary sites with proportional findings on imaging or laboratory studies.
 The Gold standard for establishing the diagnosis of histoplasmosis is through culturing the organism.
 However, diagnosis can be established by histological analysis of samples containing the organism taken from infected organs.
-It also can be diagnosed by antigen detection in blood or urine, by PCR, or by enzyme-linked immunosorbent assay.
+It can be diagnosed by antigen detection in blood or urine, PCR, or enzyme-linked immunosorbent assay.
 The diagnosis also can be made by testing for antibodies again the fungus.

 The disseminated disease requires similar systemic antifungal therapy to pulmonary infection.
 Additionally, procedural intervention may be necessary, depending on the site of dissemination, to include thoracentesis, pericardiocentesis, or abdominocentesis.
 Ocular involvement requires steroid treatment additions and necessitates ophthalmology consultation.
 In pericarditis patients, antifungals are contraindicated because the subsequent inflammatory reaction from therapy would worsen pericarditis.